 One study found that the second year growth on the pine branches held the highest content of volatile compounds compared to the one year old needles and the needles of older years.

 “The authors noted that the total content of the volatile components in needles of the members of the Pinaceae family varied for materials of different age and was the highest for two-year-old shoots”

 So when harvesting pine needles for tea, it is helpful to obtain needles that sprouted from the branch two years back to the present, although some benefit is clearly available from all years of growth of the pine tree that remain green.

 Evidence of this has to do with the fact that many therapeutic pine oil products are derived from the distillation of the wood from branches and stumps of the pine tree, which may be decades, or hundreds of years old.

 The beginning of a new year’s growth is commonly recognized by either a small knot in the length of a twig, or a branching off to the side that sprouts in a new direction.

-Watch for signs of disease, like white mildew, bug-infested branches, or withering, or over-dried brown needles, etc.
+Watch for signs of disease, like white mildew, bug-infested branches, or withering, or over-dried brown needles, etc. and discard them.

 Select the healthiest parts of the branch tips, typically 6-12 inches from the end, including the light green recent growth commonly seen in the spring and early summer.